geiger-rs/cargo-geiger/README.md

 <https://en.wikipedia.org/wiki/Geiger_counter>

-Unsafe code and ionizing radiation have something in common, and they are both inevitable in some situations, and should preferably be safely contained!
+Unsafe code, like ionizing radiation, is unavoidable in some situations and should be safely contained!

 Known issues
 ------------